dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 Informativeness and representativeness While uncertainty-based methods often encounter sampling bias, the sampled batch is not representative for the distribution of the unlabeled data [?].
 On the counterside, while diversity-based methods allow for compensation of this problem, they results in an increasing computational complexity.
-While [14] and [?] are of the opinion that queries should be based on diversity, it has been shown that these do not always show better performance [27].
+While [14] are of the opinion that queries should be based on diversity, it has been shown that these do not always show better performance [27].
 The applicability heavily depends on the selected batch size for which smaller batch sizes perform more favourable for uncertainy-methods while larger batches are in favour of diversity.
 Further, the question of choosing the appropriate query strategy heavily depends its